-The most effective mosquito traps for moderate levels have a long-range and use carbon dioxide or other powerful attractants.
-Smaller heat and light traps are ideal for eliminating pests found within the home or in the garden.
+The most effective mosquito traps for moderate levels have a long range and use carbon dioxide or other powerful attractants.
+Smaller heat and light traps eliminate pests in the home or garden.

 What types of mosquitoes are in your area?